renatabg2205/Pewlett-Hackard-Analysis/README.md

 ![mentorship_titles.PNG](Images/mentorship_titles.PNG)

-## Summary: !!!!!!!!!!!!Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
-How many roles will need to be filled as the "silver tsunami" begins to make an impact?
-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?!!!!!!!!!!!!
+## Summary:

-The company needs to be prepared to fill the vacancies of 90,398 employees in 7 different roles.
+The company needs to be prepared to fill the vacancies of 90,398 employees in 7 different roles spread across 9 departments.
+The retirement-ready employees can mentor the current employees that are elegible for mentorship, but the company will also need to hire additional employees to fulfill its workforce.

 Retiring Departments:

 ![retiring_titles.PNG](Images/retiring_depts.PNG)

 Mentorship Departments:

 ![mentorship_depts.PNG](Images/mentorship_depts.PNG)